9 Essentials of Steward Leadership Development for Engaged Teams

 Material Support

 People can’t concentrate on work when their basic needs aren’t met.
-During COVID-19, Salesforce and many other enterprises launched employee assistance programs to help lift workers out of survival mode.
+During periods of intense strain and uncertainty, Salesforce and many other enterprises launched employee assistance programs to help employees move out of survival mode.

-It’s never been more obvious that every team member faces a different reality and struggle.
-Steward leaders know not every worker needs the same help.
+It’s never been more obvious that every team member faces a different reality and struggles.
+Steward leaders know that not every worker needs the same level of support.
 That’s why you see companies like Salesforce jump into prioritizing conversations and connections.

 Stewardship Impacts All of Society – Not Just the Company